johndward01/CSharp_Software_Development_Review/README.md

 ## Interfaces

+Interfaces in C# provide another way to achieve runtime polymorphism.

+What is runtime polymorphism?

+By runtime polymorphism, we can point to any derived class from the object of the base class at runtime that shows the ability of runtime binding.

 Using interfaces we can invoke functions from different classes through the same Interface reference, whereas using virtual functions we can invoke functions from different classes in the same inheritance hierarchy through the same reference.

 ```cs